mhouser42/Invasive_Species_Propogation/README.md

 Another aspect of our test design was to represent counties as nodes in a network.
 After finding the counties adjacent to each county, we represented these borders as edges, since they would be natural corridors for the SLF to spread.
 We also represented spread via major roadways by incorporating additional edges along these roadways to represent a vehicle-based spread.
 While a more comprehensive project may consider more natural barriers, the length and speed limit of road edges rather than their mere existence, for the sake of simplicity, the only distinction we make between edges is if the counties are connected by an interstate.

 #### 3. Probabilities
+#### Annual
 The probabilities we used were tailored to each randomized variable.
-Each month, the intrinsic growth of a county’s infestation rate as well as the chance of infestation from each of the county’s neighbors is calculated to change the county’s new infestation rate.
+Each year, the intrinsic growth of a county’s infestation rate as well as the chance of infestation from each of the county’s neighbors is calculated to change the county’s new infestation rate.
 The chance of an infestation growing intrinsically is modeled by a normal distribution with a mean of 0.025 and a standard deviation of 0.01.
 The probability of neighboring influence from each county is modeled by a normal distribution with a mean of 0.5 and a standard deviation of 0.8.

 The ToH is given a randomized chance to increase the infection rate due to its influence on SLF propagation.
 This probability is modeled with an exponential distribution with a scale of 0.02.
 Since the ToH is also a limited resource that SLF can deplete, and cannot host all SLF beyond a certain point, an exponential distribution seemed the most appropriate.
 The benefit to SLF would be great if they are in smaller number, but quickly diminishes as the ToH becomes saturated and depleted.